BlueBrain/BlueNaaS-BrainAreaExperiment/README.md

 # SimulationApp
-Run simulations in supercomputers using Unicore API.
+Configure and Launch simulations in supercomputers using Unicore API.

 ### Installation
 ``` npm install ```